 by Leslie McLeod

-Living near the Southern California coast, Leslie’s artistic leanings balance her role as co-owner of a tech company with her husband.
+Living near Southern California coast, Leslie’s artistic leanings provide an alter ego to her role as co-owner of a tech company with her husband.
 She picks up her pen again after a hiatus to raise their two children and develop a passion for painting.
-Having lost her parents a few years ago, she is writing a book to help other women walk through that painful season without the added burden of unresolved relationship regret.
-Leslie also writes articles, poetry, and a blog.
-She loves to share the voice of her soul’s Beloved.
-She writes and paints at www.lamcleod.com and you can connect with her on Facebook and Instagram.
+After losing her parents a few years ago, she is writing a book to help other women walk through that painful season without the added burden of unresolved relational regret.
+She emerges from 40 years wandering in her own see-saw wilderness, elated to hear and share the voice of her soul’s Beloved.
+Connect with her on Facebook and at www.lamcleod.com.